 While some wellness experts will admit, reluctantly, that sugar does not cause diabetes (all by itself) they will positively jump all over soft drinks, telling you, among all the other evil attributes of soda, that it will give you diabetes.
 In fact, you may even hear the sugar-free diet soda will give you diabetes.

 Why is it that people are saying this?
-If consumption of sugar, absence other dietary and lifestyle factors (total carbohydrate intake, exercise, etc.) doesn’t cause diabetes, then why should sugar soft drinks do so?
+If consumption of sugar, absent other dietary and lifestyle factors (total carbohydrate intake, exercise, etc.) doesn’t cause diabetes, then why should sugary soft drinks do so?
 Is it something else about soft drinks that leads to type 2 diabetes?

 How Do We Know Sugar Doesn’t Cause Diabetes?